 Just like you don't have to be present on every social media network for your marketing campaigns, neither do you have to use every platform for customer service.
 If you're not sure where to start, then run a social media audit to see where you're getting the most traction and focus on those first.
 You can also check which platforms your competitors are using.

-Historically, Twitter has always been a popular platform for social media customer service, but Facebook and its Messenger service are also good options.
+Historically, Twitter has always been a popular platform for social media customer service, but Facebook and its Messenger service are also good options, and so is TikTok!

 Consider creating separate accounts for customer service

 Some of the top brands have separate social media accounts to handle customer service interactions.
 Having a dedicated channel for customer service helps keep your main channel focused on marketing campaigns.

 However, this may not work as well for a small or medium-sized business due to naturally lower number of messages coming through.
 We usually recommend to start providing support on your main Facebook or Twitter accounts and see how it goes.
 If you start getting a lot of support questions through, it may be worth creating a separate account.

 Having chosen where you'll provide customer service, you need to start tracking each channel to find mentions of your brand.